How To Use A Meat Thermometer

 What do I use the cooking thermometer for?

-You can use it in all cooking applications: Taking temperature of soup, cakes, cookies, liquids, steak, chicken, salmon, bass, catfish, baby food, ice cream, milk, vegetables, rice, steam, tea, coffee, pie, hamburgers, hot dogs, noodles, spaghetti, pizza, apples, grapes, beer, wine, juice, sauce, toppings, frosting, cheese-making, sugar, spices, broiling, grilling, potatos, chocolate, candy, meat, and deep frying.
+You can use it in all cooking applications: Taking temperature of soup, cakes, cookies, liquids, steak, chicken, salmon, bass, catfish, baby food, ice cream, milk, vegetables, rice, steam, tea, coffee, pie, hamburgers, hot dogs, noodles, spaghetti, pizza, apples, grapes, beer, wine, juice, sauce, toppings, frosting, cheese-making, sugar, spices, broiling, grilling, potatoes, chocolate, candy, meat, and deep frying.

 Taylor-Professional-9306-DuTaylor Splash-proof Dual Temperature Infrared Thermocouple Thermometer is a safe, non-contact device that measures surface temperatures.
 It is not the cheapest, but surely one of the best.

-It features a 4 inch fold out probe that measures internal temperatures and has an infrared range from -67 to 482 degrees fahrenheit and -55 to 250 degrees celsius.
+It features a 4-inch fold-out probe that measures internal temperatures and has an infrared range from -67 to 482 degrees Fahrenheit and -55 to 250 degrees Celsius.

-It has a thermocouple range from -67 to 626 degrees fahrenheit and -55 to 330 degrees celsius
+It has a thermocouple range from -67 to 626 degrees Fahrenheit and -55 to 330 degrees celsius

 Other features include a white light targeting illumination zone, a HACCP check warning light system and adjustable sensitivity.